 If you feel threatened or intimidated:

-- Call 44-911 and convey to the dispatcher that you need help immediately.
+- Call 44-911 from a campus phone and convey to the dispatcher that you need help immediately.
 If you are in the classroom, send a specific student to go for help.
 Campus Safety can be reached at (773) 508-7233 from a mobile phone.

 - Wait for assistance.